U.S. election: The world reacts to Donald Trump's surge

-The world reacted with shock, awe and no small measure of disbelief early Wednesday as the U.S. electoral map began to tilt toward Donald Trump, a populist firebrand who has promised sweeping changes to American policy.
+The world reacted with shock, awe and no small measure of disbelief as voters made Donald Trump the next president of the United States, electing a populist firebrand who has promised sweeping changes to American policy.

-"IT'S A TRUMP-QUAKE," blared the website of the Daily Mail, which said the electoral results had "confounded all the experts."
+CNN called the race for Trump shortly before 3:00 am ET on Wednesday, and reaction from international media was swift.

-Other foreign media houses were more circumspect, exercising caution until all the votes had been counted.
-"Contest down to the wire after months of acrimony," read the Times of London's lead headline.
+"TRUMPLAND," blared the website of the Daily Mail, which described the race as the "most extraordinary presidential campaign in modern history."
+The Guardian, another U.K. paper, simply said: "Trump victory stuns world."

 In Mexico, media outlets were focused on a sharp drop in the value of the peso to an all-time low.
 "Dollar breaks barrier," read the lead headline on El Sol de Mexico, a leading newspaper in the nation's capital.